-Pivot points refer to technical indicators used by day traders to predict the performance of the securities market.
+Pivot points refer to technical indicators used by day traders to identify potential support and resistance price levels in a securities market.
 They are based on the previous day’s high, low, and closing prices.
-Traders use pivot points and the support and resistance levels to determine the entry and exit points for stop-losses and profit-making trades.
+Traders use pivot points and the support and resistance levels they provide to determine potential entry, exit, and stop-loss prices for trades.

 CFI’s Financial Modeling and Valuation Analyst (FMVA)™ certification program can provide you with a toolset that you can use to become a world-class financial analyst!

-Originally, pivot points were developed by floor traders who work in a fast-moving environment in the equity and commodities market.
-At the start of each trading day, the floor traders use the previous day’s high, low, and close prices to calculate the pivot points for the current and future trading days.
+Originally, pivot points were developed by floor traders who worked in a fast-moving environment in the equity and commodities markets.
+At the start of each trading day, they would use the previous day’s high, low, and close prices to calculate the pivot for the current trading day.

-The pivot point is then used to set two support and two resistance levels that are incorporated into the day’s trades.
-The support and resistance levels are determined based on the difference between either the previous day’s high or low prices and the pivot point.
+The pivot point is then used to identify two support and two resistance levels for the day.
+The support and resistance levels are determined based on the difference between the previous day’s high and low prices and the pivot point.

 The main technique that most traders use to calculate pivot points is the five-point system.
 The system uses the previous day’s high, low, and close prices, as well the support and resistance levels.
 The five-point system uses the following equations: